-Our local pollen season normally begins when cedar pollen first appears in response to warming temperatures in February.
+Our local pollen season normally begins when cedar pollen first appears in response to warming temperatures in late February.
 Oak pollen peaks in April, resulting in the highest pollen densities of the year.
 Maple, pine and birch pollen are also plentiful during our tree pollen season which ends in early June.
 Grass pollen is most prominent in May and continues into September.
 Weed pollen quantities increase throughout May and into June.
 During July, overall pollen levels are usually low.
-Ragweed pollen is very significant from late August through mid-September, and we also see a spike in a non-native tree species (lacebark elm) during this time.
+Ragweed pollen is very significant from late August through mid-September.
 The first hard frost of autumn typically brings our pollen season to a close in late October.